 - Breast Cancer Screening: The American College of Obstetrics and Gynecology recommends screening mammograms every one to two years beginning at age 40.

 - Osteoporosis Screening: All women aged 65 and older, and those who are past menopause, should have a bone density screening.

 If it’s time for your annual well-woman exam, you can request a new patient appointment online.
 If you are already an established patient, you can book online through the patient portal.
-Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.
+Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers or Cape Coral.